Ynn/selfstar/for-beginners/basic-follow-me.md

 <article markdown="1">

-# A basic light follow me
+# Quick Start : Writing a follow me
 In this introduction we will create a basic light follow me with ICASA.

 This tutorial assumes that you have basic knowledge on OSGi, Felix and iPOJO.
 You can read the [background section](/article/for-beginners/getting-started) for a refresher.